Kun8018/Dike/README.md

 ## Submit to the webstores

 The easiest way to deploy your Plasmo extension is to use the built-in [bpp](https://bpp.browser.market) GitHub action.
 Prior to using this action however, make sure to build your extension and upload the first version to the store to establish the basic credentials.
 Then, simply follow [this setup instruction](https://docs.plasmo.com/workflows#submit-your-extension) and you should be on your way for automated submission!

+## Inspiration

+The most troubled problem when a Frontend Developer is working is the environment is not stable.
+Usually, backend Developers will test the Api they published themselves.
+But when a backend Developer is not responsible enough, this extension tool is working for this situation, informing the backend Developer fix their bug timely.
+And improve the efficiency.